apprunjs/apprun-docs/docs/strong-typing.md

 The event handler tuple has two fields: the event name and the event handler function.

-We can use two advanced TypeScript types with the tuple: union type and string literal type, to create so call discriminated union.
+We can use two advanced TypeScript types the tuple: union type and string literal type, to create so call discriminated union.
 For more information about union type, string literal type, and discriminated union, please refer to the TypeScript handbook.

 ### Discriminated Union Typed Event Names